Phunjo Jhangmu Lama: Early life

-Lama was born in Chhokangpaaro village in the Tsum Valley of Nepal's Gorkha District, a remote rural area that includes Manaslu, the world's eighth-highest mountain.
-She spent her early years herding yaks with her grandfather Me Norbu at altitudes between 4,500 and 5,000 meters.
+Lama was born in Chokangparo village in Tsum Valley of Nepal’s Gorkha District, a remote Himalayan region that includes Manaslu, the world’s eighth-highest mountain.
+After losing her mother at the young age of 2, she spent her early years herding yaks with her grandfather, Me Norbu, at altitudes between 4,500 and 5,000 meters.
 "I was born in the mountains and grew up in the mountains... but our community is not very involved in mountaineering," she noted.
-She later relocated to Kathmandu where she studied English and Nepali, having grown up speaking the Sino-Tibetan language Tsum ke.
+She later relocated to Kathmandu, where she studied English and Nepali, having grown up speaking the Sino-Tibetan language Tsum ke.

 Mountaineering career

-LLama began her connection to mountaineering in 2014 when she started training for rescues and met other climbers.
+Lama began her connection to mountaineering in 2014 when she started training for long line rescues and met other climbers.
 She began climbing professionally in 2016, going on to scale various peaks.
-Her guide Tendi Sherpa of Tag Nepal described her as "a very strong climber" who "loves the mountains."
-Her notable ascents include climbing Cho Oyu without supplemental oxygen, as well as successful summits of Denali, K2, Manaslu, Ama Dablam, Mount Kosciuszko and Lobuche.
-She was the first woman from the Tsum Valley and Manaslu region to summit Mount Everest.
+Her guide Tendi Sherpa of Tag Nepal, described her as "a very strong climber" who "loves the mountains."
+Her notable ascents include climbing Cho Oyu without supplemental oxygen, as well as successful summits of Denali, Island Peak, Manaslu, Ama Dablam, Mount Kosciuszko and Lobuche.
+She holds the distinction of being the first woman from Nepal’s Tsum Valley and Manaslu region to successfully summit Mount Everest.

-Professional work
+Achievements

-Lama serves as a Goodwill Ambassador for Nepal.
-She is also noted as Nepal's first female long-line helicopter rescuer, having received training in both the Swiss Alps and Nepalese Himalayas.
+Lama serves as a Tourism Goodwill Ambassador for Nepal She is also noted as Nepal's first female long-line helicopter rescuer, having received training in both the Swiss Alps and Nepalese Himalayas.